awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

    ```

 **To create an AppSpec file**
-+ The AppSpec file is used for AWS CodeDeploy deployments\.
++ The AppSpec file is used for CodeDeploy deployments\.
 The file, which includes optional fields, uses this format:

   ```
   version: 0.0